 Interface is clean and simple.
 You choose where you want to go by typing the address and the route will be shown on the map.
 You then put away your phone, insert headphones and hop on your bike, as all directions will be given in audio.
 You can listen to music while using Co-Rider but this will make you less aware of traffic and we recommend only doing this at a low volume setting.

 - the ability to report bad routes for review

 Routes are specifically tailored to bikes, using bicycle paths where available and avoiding roads unsuitable for bikes.
-They are generated using OpenStreetMap data, and the app will only be useful in areas where OpenStreetMap coverage is good.
-You can try out some routes with our free app Bike Planner in the area where you plan on using Co-Rider to get a sense of the route quality.
-You will not be able to get a refund because of spotty OpenStreetMap coverage.
+They are generated using OpenStreetMap data, and the app will mostly be useful in areas where OpenStreetMap coverage is good.
+You will be able to try out navigation for free for 30 days to get a sense of the route quality.

 Plays well with others